 Polakowski is a self-service canteen-style restaurant in the Jewish Quarter, where you can get authentic Polish cuisine at unbeatable prices.

 Looking to try out regional Polish cuisine, then look no further than Morskie Oko.
-Where you'll be served massive bowls of soup, tasty Perogia, potato pancakes and breaded pork cutlet, veal.
+Where you’ll be served massive bowls of soup, tasty Pierogi, potato pancakes and breaded pork cutlet, veal.

-For traditional polish food visit Perogarnia Krakowiacy, it's open year-round and is one of the top places to stuff your face with Pierogis.
+For traditional polish food visit Pierogarnia Krakowiacy, it’s open year-round and is one of the top places to stuff your face with Pierogies.

-Located on Szewska Street and Westerplatte Street, it's a budget-friendly option – you'll pay around 15PLN for a meal.
+Located on Szewska Street and Westerplatte Street, it’s a budget-friendly option – you’ll pay around 15PLN (£3 / 4 USD) for a meal.

 Karma Cafe Krakow

 For undeniable good cafe then visit Karma for your caffeine fix.